Managing air quality

 - Managing construction activities in accordance with EPA Victoria's Environmental Guidelines for Major Construction Sites.

-- With appropriate dust management measures, construction activities are unlikely to result in exceedances of air quality criteria.
+With appropriate dust management measures in place, it is unlikely that construction activities will result in exceedances of air quality criteria.